tomhoover/guide-programming-fundamentals-in-python/guide.md

 	Variables can store different types of data.
 In this case, `name` is something called a **string** because `'Fluffy'` has quotations around it.
 A **string** is just a set of characters surrounded by quotations (for example `'Bob'` or `'New York'`). *NOTE: strings can use either single or double quotes.* **Integers** on the other hand do not have quotations.
 Let’s look at some additional data types.

-2. Create three additional variables to track age, weight and hunger.
+2. Create three additional variables to track age, weight and hungry.

 	```py
 	print 'Welcome to Pypet!'